Risk Management

 The risk assessment and management process can be broken down into three main sections:

-- Hazard Identification
+- Hazard identification

-- Risk Assessment
+- Risk assessment

-- Risk Control or Management
+- Risk control or management

-Alongside these key elements, a robust reporting and record keeping system is necessary to ensure that any incidents and near-misses are logged and able to be used as learning opportunities for the future.
+Alongside these key elements, a robust reporting and record keeping system is necessary to ensure any incidents and near-misses are logged and able to be used as learning opportunities for the future.

 Tips:

-Risk Register
+Risk register

-The use of a Risk Register Template can make the Risk Assessment and Management process easier and quicker – download an Event Risk Register Template here.
+The use of a risk register template can make the risk assessment and management process easier and quicker – download an event risk register template here.

-Hazard Identification
+Hazard identification

 - Break down all activities that will be undertaken at each stage of your event, referencing the specific parties involved, locations and associated hazards of each.

-- Assess each activity from all relevant perspectives – event staff, contractors, attendees, general public and anyone else who may be affected.
+- Assess each activity from all relevant perspectives – event staff, contractors, attendees, public and anyone else who may be affected.

-- Enter the hazards you identify into the ‘Hazard’ column of your Risk Register, giving each a unique Risk ID # for easy reference.
+- Enter the hazards you identify into the ‘hazard’ column of your risk register, giving each a unique risk ID # for easy reference.

 - Include all stages of your event, from set up through to pack out, and beyond if necessary.

-Risk Assessment
+Risk assessment

-- For each listed Hazard, describe the associated risk and enter this into the Associated Risk column of your Risk Register.
-For example, if the Hazard is ‘Power cables running across high-foot-traffic areas of the event venue’, a description of an associated risk could be: ‘Attendees or event staff trip on power cables, causing injury’.
+- For each listed hazard, describe the associated risk and enter this into the associated risk column of your risk register.
+For example, if the hazard is ‘power cables running across high-foot-traffic areas of the event venue’, a description of an associated risk could be: ‘attendees or event staff trip on power cables, causing injury’.

-- The Associated Risk description should include:
+- The associated risk description should include:

-- Outcome of potential incident (causing injury).
+- the outcome of any potential incident (e.g. causing injury).

-- Multiple risks may be associated with a hazard – give each of these their own Risk ID # if needed.
+- Multiple risks may be associated with a hazard – give each of these their own risk ID # if needed.

 RISK ASSESSMENT MATRIX DIAGRAMS